rnunez80/volto-cinematic-blocks/README.md

 ---

-### 8. Split Scroll Block
+### 8. Slider Hero Block

-The Split Scroll block creates a split-screen scrolling effect where the right column scrolls faster than the left column, creating a parallax effect.
+The Slider Hero block creates an interactive hero slider with thumbnail navigation, transitions, and automated playback.

 #### Features

-- Two columns: left (normal speed) and right (faster speed)
-- Configurable speed ratio between columns
-- Each column can have arbitrary content with images
+- Full-screen hero slider with background images
+- Thumbnail navigation at the bottom
+- Next/Previous arrow buttons
+- Smooth slide transitions with animations
+- Automated playback with progress bar
+- Responsive design for mobile devices

+#### Settings

+**Content:**
+- **Slides**: Add slides with title, topic, author, and image
+  - Each slide features large typography on top of a background image

+**Navigation:**
+- **Show Arrows**: Display left/right arrow buttons (default: true)
+- **Show Thumbnails**: Display thumbnail strip at bottom (default: true)
+- **Auto Play**: Automatically advance slides (default: true)

+**Styling:**
+- **Arrow Color**: Color of navigation arrows (default: white)
+- **Arrow Background**: Background of arrows (default: rgba(255,255,255,0.4))

+---

+### 9. Split Scroll Block

+The Split Scroll block creates a split-screen scrolling effect where the two columns move in opposite directions, creating visual tension and keeping the user's attention.
+One column stays pinned (sticky) while the other scrolls, then they swap roles depending on which column is designated as sticky.

+#### Features

+- Two columns that scroll in opposite directions
+- Sticky column stays fixed while the other scrolls relative to it
+- Left column scrolls down while right column scrolls up (or vice versa)
+- Perfect for comparisons, before/after, or dual narratives
+- Configurable sticky column (left, right, or none)
 - Smooth scroll interaction with reduced motion support

 #### Settings